MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-evaluate-scenario.md

 ms.custom: e2e-data-management, think-tank
 ---

-# Tutorial: Evaluate data requirements
+# Tutorial: Evaluate an enterprise data scenario

-In this tutorial, look a the data needs and challenges of an example enterprise scenario.
+In this tutorial, look at the data needs and challenges of an example enterprise scenario.
 Learn how Azure cloud-scale analytics provides a scalable, repeatable framework that meets an organization's unique needs for building a modern data platform.

-Learn how to:
+Discover the key components of evaluating an enterprise data scenario:

 > [!div class="checklist"]
 >
-> - Evaluate the scenario
+> - Understand the scenario
-> - Evaluate the data needs
+> - Know the data needs
 > - Define the architectural solution
-> - Evaluate the solution rationale
+> - Test the solution rationale
 > - Plan for future growth
+> - Deploy resources

-## Evaluate the scenario
+## Understand the scenario

 Adatum Corporation is a large, multinational enterprise.
 Adatum has centralized business units at its headquarters and subsidiaries around the globe.

 Each Adatum subsidiary has its own business units, including accounting, marketing, sales, support, and operations.
-Each of these disparate groups produce their own data.
+Each of these disparate groups produces its own data.
 Many of the Adatum business units have embedded analytics teams.

 The Adatum central IT organization initially provided the data platform that Adatum and its subsidiaries use.
 Over time, some business units have implemented their own solutions to meet business needs.
 Now, the enterprise data platform is a combination of various cloud services and on-premises solutions.